improve-ai/swift-ranker/README.md

 # Improve AI for iOS

-## AI Decisions in Swift and Objective C
+## On-Device AI Decisions

-Lift revenue, performance, user retention, or any other metric with fast AI decisions.
+Lift revenue, performance, user retention, or any other metric with fast AI decisions that get smarter over time.
 It's like an AI *if/then* statement.

 ## Installation